JakubPawinski/gitcode-solutions/README.md

 ### 🌟 Summary

-Congratulations on your first solved problem and spotless code!
-With a strong start in JavaScript and data structures, you're well positioned to tackle more challenging problems and turn daily practice into lasting progress.
+Congratulations on your first milestone!
+With a perfect success rate, swift JavaScript execution, and clean code, you've laid a strong foundation.
+By expanding difficulty levels, exploring new topics, and building a consistent practice routine, you'll turn this promising start into sustained mastery.

 ---

-**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:07:28 UTC
+**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:07:38 UTC

 <sub>
 🔥 Current Streak: 1 days |